-Given the successful implementation of GPU acceleration, the aim of this thesis is to improve the performance of evaluating mathematical equations, generated at runtime for symbolic regression using GPUs.
+With these successful implementations of GPU acceleration, this thesis also attempts to improve the performance of evaluating mathematical equations, generated at runtime for symbolic regression using GPUs.
 Therefore, the following research questions are formulated:

 - How can simple arithmetic expressions that are generated at runtime be efficiently evaluated on GPUs? - Under what circumstances is the evaluation of simple arithmetic expressions faster on a GPU than on a CPU? - Under which circumstances is the interpretation of the expressions on the GPU or the translation to the intermediate language Parallel Thread Execution (PTX) more efficient?